OlivierLDff/QtIosCMake/README.md

 You can specify supported device either iPhone or iPad or both by settings:

-* `SUPPORT_IPHONE`: Set by default
+* `SUPPORT_IPHONE`: Support iPhone.

 ![ScDeviceiPhone](doc/ScDeviceiPhone.png)

-* `SUPPORT_IPAD`: If set and you want to keep iPhone you also need to specify SUPPORT_IPHONE
+* `SUPPORT_IPAD`: Support iPad.

 ![ScDeviceiPad](doc/ScDeviceiPad.png)

 When the two flags are specified deployment will result in Universal.
+This is also the default behavior.

 ![ScDevices](doc/ScDevices.png)